 How is yoga different than "working out"?

-In regular sports and workout programs, we are trained to push ourselves and bodies to the limit in order to achieve results.
-The purpose of yoga is to silence the voices of negativity, “I’m not strong enough, fast enough, skinny enough,” into voices of acceptance.
-Beating ourselves up mentally is the antithesis of yoga practice – yoga seeks to help us transcend our challenges instead of being hindered by them.
+In regular sports and workout programs, we are trained to push ourselves and our bodies to the limit in order to achieve results.
+The purpose of yoga is to silence the voices of negativity—“I’m not strong enough, fast enough, skinny enough”—into voices of acceptance.
+Beating ourselves up mentally is the antithesis of yoga practice; yoga seeks to help us transcend our challenges instead of being hindered by them.
 The principals and practice of yoga help us to learn about ourselves and our physical & mental attributes, then in turn, helps us to carry that compassion and awareness off our mat and into our daily lives.

-Our goal in class is acceptance; who you are, where you are, and practicing more contentment with what is.
+Our goal in class is acceptance; acceptance of who you are and where you are by practicing more contentment with what is.
 We explore all the areas of our body and its connection to our mind.
 There is no winning, there is no losing, there is only mindfulness and the offering to yourself to be your best, rather than trying to be the best.
 There is such a difference between self-awareness and self-critique – contentment is the ability to acknowledge our self-judgments, be thankful for them, and then let them go.

 Our two guiding principles to think about in your practice are sukha and sthira:

 The search for both of these qualities within our practice and